antonfirsov/docs/2023/06-Jun/dotnet-8-preview-5/dotnet-8-preview-5.md

 in your `.csproj` or via similar settings in the runtime config or environment.

-### NativeAOT: Optimized ThreadStatic field access for GC-type
+### Optimized ThreadStatic field access for GC-type

 Field accesses that are marked as [`ThreadStaticLocal` are now optimized for primitive types](https://github.com/dotnet/runtime/pull/82973).
-Reference type fields have been [optimized](https://github.com/dotnet/runtime/pull/85619) as well.
+With [PR#85619](https://github.com/dotnet/runtime/pull/85619), we have optimized reference type field access as well.
 These changes have led some really good improvements in a number of benchmarks: ([133 on windows/arm64](https://github.com/dotnet/perf-autofiling-issues/issues/17925), [23 on windows/x64](https://github.com/dotnet/perf-autofiling-issues/issues/17801), [16](https://github.com/dotnet/perf-autofiling-issues/issues/17908), [13](https://github.com/dotnet/perf-autofiling-issues/issues/17798), [11](https://github.com/dotnet/perf-autofiling-issues/issues/17855) improvements).

 ### Arm64